Command nodes

 • Add tag adds a tag to your node, and Remove tag takes one away.

-See All Tana commands and All AI commands for a full list of options.
+See All Tana commands for a full list of options.

 Parameters